IanTBlack/as_sensors/README.md

 # as_sensors
-Python 3 modules for working with Atlas Scientific sensors.
+A Python 3 module for working with the Atlas Scientific EC EZO attached to a Raspberry Pi.

 ## EC EZO